ScripterSaurav/telegram-movie-search-bot/README.md

-# Give Me A Star ⭐
+ ## Give Me A Star ⭐
+>After 50+ stars on this Project I will Release a New Modified Version Of This Bot With IMDb Support.

 # [Media Search bot](https://github.com/ScripterSaurav/telegram-movie-search-bot)